DevyanshMalhotra/kirana-club-backend-assignment/README.md

 - **IDE/Text Editor:** VSCode
 - **Libraries:** Standard Go libraries

-## Enhancements Implemented
-- **Robust Error Handling:**
-  Added retry logic for transient image download and decoding failures along with detailed logging.
-This improves fault tolerance and aids in debugging.

-- **Graceful Shutdown:**
-  The HTTP server supports graceful shutdown, ensuring that in-flight requests complete before the server stops.

-- **Improved Logging:**
-  Structured logging is implemented to provide better visibility into the application’s behavior and facilitate troubleshooting.

 ## Future Improvements
 - **Persistence:**
   Integrate a database (e.g., PostgreSQL) to store job details persistently, making the service more resilient in production.